 - Coastal and marine conservation

 The CMRG is an academic network for coastal and marine researchers, practitioners and postgraduates.
-The establishment of the research group has its roots in the emergence, over the last two decades, of coastal and marine studies as a geographical research area and an academic field.
+The establishment of the research group has its roots in the emergence of coastal and marine studies as a geographical research area and an academic field.
 It will facilitate collaborative research, discussion, and the publication of relevant research as books and/or journal special issues on coastal and marine themes.